Set a budget... and stick to it!

 How will you pay?

-It's a good idea to pay for any wedding purchases between £100 and £30,000 on credit card so that you'll have the reassurance of Section 75 protection in case anything goes wrong with your order.
+It is a good idea to pay for any wedding purchases between £100 and £30,000 on credit card so that you will have the reassurance of Section 75 protection in case anything goes wrong with your order.
 This protection will apply even if you only pay the initial deposit for your purchase on a credit card and the remainder in cash or by some other means.

 For amounts less than £100 you should consider using a debit card so that you have the reassurance of Chargeback if the supplier fails to deliver.